groupon/assertive/README.md

 should point out that we may tighten assertion checks in minor version number updates, making code that previously silently passed, now fail.

+Case in point: before v1.3.0, code using an assertion to verify that a string included the empty string, would do just that.
+In other words - nothing, since that assertion does not test anything.
+Now, such a test is flagged as a bug in your test suite that you should fix, as that is not asserting something about your code, but about strings in general.

-Case in point: we consider an assertion that verifies that some string of yours includes the substring `''` (the empty string) to be a broken test you should fix - since all strings do, but did not throw an error if your code did this until version 1.3.0.
-Breaking changes implying a major version bump would be things like argument order changes.
-If you really do not want to get improved coverage against this type of error in a minor upgrade, you should of course pin some version you like, in your `package.json` file, rather than a version range.
+In Assertive, breaking changes implying a major version bump, would be things like argument order changes.
+If you really do not want improved coverage against this type of error with a random minor version update you should pin a version you like in your `package.json` rather than a version range.

 Usage
 ----------------------------------------------------------------------